adap/flower/doc/source/explanation-flower-next.rst

 .. note::
     In a future release, we will introduce the concept of multi-app support.
 This means that multiple ClientApps can be connected to a single SuperNode.
 This allows multiple users of the same federation to execute different tasks on the same SuperNode, bringing greater freedom for building and using task-specific apps, all while using the same infrastructure.

-The reason for employing the mechanisms for launching apps is to enable code reuseability: In previous versions (<1.8), clients are inherently linked to a server for an FL project and additional code needs to be written to move a simulation-based FL setup to a real-world deployment.
+The reason for employing the mechanisms for launching apps is to enable code reusability: In previous versions (<1.8), clients are inherently linked to a server for an FL project and additional code needs to be written to move a simulation-based FL setup to a real-world deployment.
 This can sometimes prohibitively impede the productizing of federated learning workflows.
 Instead, with the decoupling of the layers in Flower Next, the same ServerApp and ClientApp code can be easily run in a simulation setup or deployment setup *without any code changes*.

 Information exchange